Dumbbell Push Up: How To Do, Benefits & Tips

 1. Arching the back

-It’s important to keep the body in a straight line from head to heels during the exercise.
+It’s important to keep the body straight from head to heels during the exercise.

 Arching the back can strain the lower back and may cause injury.